 The ferry used on the crossing is the Glenachulish, which can transport up to six cars plus standing-room only for foot passengers.
 She was built at the Ailsa Yard in Troon in 1969 to serve on the Ballachulish ferry crossing.
 After the opening of the Ballachulish Bridge in 1975 she went on to act as a relief vessel on the ferry crossings at Corran, Kylesku and Kessock, near Inverness, two of which have also since been replaced by bridges.
 The Glenachulish has served on the Glenelg to Kylerhea route since 1982 and is the last turntable ferry in operation.
 (Our thanks to John MacLeod for the story of the Glenachulish.)

 Every visitor to Skye should consider going by ferry.
 After all, although the Skye Bridge is a wonderful structure, crossing it only takes you to Skye.
 To get to the Isle of Skye, you need to travel by sea.
 The two Skyes are equally wonderful, but somehow the Isle of Skye feels just that little bit more special.
 With the removal of tolls from the Skye Bridge, a question mark hung over the viability and operation of the Glenelg to Kylerhea Ferry until a community buyout was confirmed in early 2007.
+The ferry has since been operated by the Skye Ferry Community Interest Company.
 It deserves to succeed, and visitors who care about maintaining choice in the future will want to support the ferry in the most practical way possible: by using it.